baadev/tonutils-ts/README.md

 ## About

-TonUtils is a toolkit designed to enhance the development and manipulation with the TON (The Open Network) blockchain.
+TonUtils is a set of tools designed to enhance the development and operation with the TON (The Open Network) blockchain.

+A distinguishing idea of TonUtils is to maintain a minimal number of dependencies and external libraries, while also providing a flexible set of tools to increase the sustainability of your projects.

-It provides with a suite of tools and utilities to streamline workflows, optimize development, and facilitate easier interaction with the TON blockchain.
+Additionally, it aims to simplify workflows, optimize development, and facilitate interaction with the TON blockchain.

 ## Features